 |The #beadedhearts I liked best.|

-- AND send me an email so that I can email the PDF to you... the comments form on my blog DOES NOT give me your email address... without your email address, I cannot send it.
-The comment form is located next to this post or at the top of the page under "copyscape" or on the right as you are looking at the screen.
+- Send me an email so that I can email the PDF to you... the comments form on my blog DOES NOT give me your email address... without your email address, I cannot send it.
+The contact form is located at the top of the page.
+Now, if you would like to leave a comment on my blog, well, that is just gravy and I would certainly appreciate it...
+Feel free to comment on whether you like the pattern or not or if you have a blog I should check out, or how you use the Emojis.

 What Is Not Included: